bterwijn/memory_graph/README.md

 print('a:', a)
 print('b:', b)

-# check if 'a' and 'b' share values
+# check if 'a' and 'b' share the list
 print('ids:', id(a), id(b))
 print('identical?:', a is b)